 Grades 7 & 8

-Each year, students in the MYP engages in at least one collaboratively planned interdisciplinary course that involves at least two subject groups.
+Each year, Newman students engage in at least one collaboratively planned interdisciplinary course that involves multiple subject groups.
 Students also complete one long term project, deciding what they want to learn, identifying what they need to know, and planning the process through completion.

 Creativity, Action and Service enables students to enhance their personal and interpersonal development through experiential learning.

 Newman students wrote notes of inspiration to people experiencing homelessness.

 Newman students wrote thoughtful notes for blankets to be distributed to local shelters.
 Blankets of Hope is an educational nonprofit helping students practice empathy and kindness by donating blankets - each paired with an inspirational handwritten note - to those experiencing homelessness.

 Our community came together with the organization of our Cardinal Connects Club to offer words of encouragement to residents of local homeless shelters.
 The organizations that received the blankets included:

 Woods-Mullen shelter for women, Boston